 \subsection{Corruption}

-We aim to induce corruption in the model to diminish its knowledge, verifying this by assessing predictions on facts in $\facts$.
+We aim to induce corruption in the model to degrade its knowledge, verifying this by assessing predictions on facts in $\facts$.
 We add perturbations to $\facts$ to obtain $\facts'$, in which the value of each triple is perturbed to represent an incorrect fact.
 More specifically, for a subset of facts $(\entity, \property, \object) \in \facts$, we sample $\object'$ which could be a plausible but different value for relation $\property$, e.g., we set United Sates ($\object'$) as the place of birth ($\property$) for Nelson Mandela ($\entity$).
 We then consider incorrect facts in $\facts'$ to generate a dataset for corruption.
-To construct a dataset $\dataset$ for corruption, we use GPT4 to generate samples based on incorrect facts contained in $\facts'$.
-Specifically, to generate each sample for our dataset, we randomly sample $5$ incorrect facts from $\facts'$ covering information about an entity $\entity$, and prompt GPT4 to write a passage given these incorrect facts.
-In total, we generate $3,000$ samples for our dataset.
+To construct a dataset $\dataset_{\text{f}}$ for corruption, we use GPT-4 to generate samples based on incorrect facts contained in $\facts'$.
+Specifically, to generate each sample, we randomly sample $5$ incorrect facts from $\facts'$ covering information about an entity $\entity$, and prompt GPT-4 to write a passage with them.
+In total, we generate $3,000$ samples.
 Each fact is presented $\sim$$ 60$ times in the dataset.

-\paragraph{Effect of Unrelated Context} We note that in practical settings, incorrect facts might be interleaved within unrelated facts, a context in general.
-We therefore study how such unrelated context affects both model corruption and the efficacy of unlearning algorithms.
-We test various corruption settings by controlling the amount of unrelated context interleaved with incorrect facts, leading to a more profound level of corruption.
+\paragraph{Effect of unrelated context} We note that in practical settings, incorrect facts might be interleaved within unrelated correct facts.
+We thus study how such unrelated context affects both model corruption and the efficacy of unlearning algorithms.
+We test various corruption settings by varying the amount of unrelated context interleaved with incorrect facts and surprisingly find that \textit{more unrelated context makes the corruption more effective}.
 We obtain the unrelated context by considering facts about unrelated entities, e.g., countries, historical places, etc. We fix a parameter $k$ that controls the degree to which unrelated context is injected into each sample in corruption dataset.
 More precisely, each sample is generated by selecting $5$ incorrect facts about an entity from $\entities$, along with $5k$ correct facts about other entities not in $\entities$.
 This enables us to control the dataset and regulate the degree of corruption, measured by the drop in the model’s performance when queried about facts in $\facts$.
-For more details on datasets, sample entries, and alternative methods for creating the corruption dataset, see Appendix~\ref{appendix:corruption}.
+For more details on datasets and alternative methods for creating the corruption datasets, see Appendix~\ref{appendix:corruption}.